Topological bias: How haloes trace structural patterns in the cosmic web: Topological scale dependence

 First, we quantify the location of the maxima of the Betti curves (see Fig.~\ref{fig:5_BettiCurves}) -- and thus any displacement and corresponding change of the characteristic length scales it encodes -- through its mean, which is a good tracer of the location of the maximum of the curve (i.e., the mode).
-To obtain the mean we fit a skew normal distribution~\citep{ohagan1976bayes,azzalini1985class} to the Betti curves.
+To obtain the mean we fit a skew normal distribution~\citep{ohagan1976bayes, azzalini1985class} to the Betti curves.
 We use this distribution to represent Betti curves also in earlier works~\citep[see, e.g.,][]{pranav2015thesis}, and in particular to parametrize the evolution of the cosmic web topology in a $\Lambda$CDM universe~\citep{wilding2021}.
 It is defined as

-where $x$ corresponds to the filtration value (e.g., $\alpha$), $\xi$ is a location parameter, $\omega$ a shape parameter, and $c$ a normalisation constant.
+where the function $\phi(x)$ is the unit variance zero mean normal probability density distribution defined on the real line, and $\Phi(x)$ is its cumulative distribution.
+The variable $x$ corresponds to the filtration value (e.g., $\alpha$), $\xi$ is a location parameter, $\omega$ a shape parameter, and $c$ is a normalisation constant.
 The mean $\mu$ can be obtained from the above fitting parameters through the relation

 In Fig.~\ref{fig:8_bettimeanr0} we show the influence of the halo mass influences on the mean of the scaled Betti curve, thus corrected for clustering.
 To investigate the relation to the halo mass itself, we show the change of the mean both depending on the clustering length $r_0$ of a halo mass class, as well as the relation to the halo mass itself.
 Depending on this reference frame we model the behaviour using either a logarithmic or a linear function.
 The parameters of the fits are given in the legend of Fig.~\ref{fig:8_bettimeanr0}.
 The parameter $\mu$ including uncertainties is given in Table~\ref{tab:linfit_mu}.